PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 For some parameter values, our system is not particularly interesting.
 For example, the following animation shows that if *k* is too high, then the *B* particles will die out more quickly than they are replenished by the reaction with *A* particles, and so only *A* particles will be left.
 In this animation, *A* particles have been colored green and *B* particles have been colored red.

-(INSERT VIDEO SHOWING PREY THRIVING AND PREDATORS DYING OUT.
-Indicate parameters.)
+ * NOAH: INSERT VIDEO SHOWING PREY THRIVING AND PREDATORS DYING OUT.
+Indicate parameters.

 On the other hand, if *f* is too high, then there will be an increase in the *A* particles.
 However, there will also be more interactions between *A* particles and pairs of *B* particles, and so we will then see an explosion in the number of predators.

-(INSERT VIDEO, with parameters indicated)
+* NOAH: INSERT VIDEO, with parameters indicated)

 The interesting behavior in this system lies in a sweet spot, where we see interesting macro behavior for a given collection of parameters.

 For example,

-(INSERT MERT VIDEO WITH CLEAR EXPLANATION OF PARAMETERS)
+* NOAH: INSERT MERT VIDEO WITH CLEAR EXPLANATION OF PARAMETERS

 And yet if we make a slight change to the parameters, we obtain very different macro behavior.

-(INSERT 2-3 MORE MERT VIDEOS, WITH CLEAR EXPLANATION OF PARAMETERS EACH TIME)
+* NOAH: INSERT 2-3 MORE MERT VIDEOS, WITH CLEAR EXPLANATION OF PARAMETERS EACH TIME

 ## A reflection on Turing patterns